diego-s/reproducing_sugiyama_2007/README.md

 # Reproducing Sugiyama 2007

 This is a basic exercise in covariate shift importance weighting.
-The simulation exercise described by Sugiyama *et al.* (2007) and some solutions using weighted least squares as well as uLSIF are implemented here.
+The simulation exercise described by Sugiyama *et al.* (2007) and a simple solution using weighted least squares is implemented here.

 # Derivation of Importance Weighting